 My vision is to teach parallel curriculum at all sites so that we can do something beautiful and inspiring together – performances are given regularly at concerts, luncheons or fundraising events for other charities.

 We currently have programs in Biola and at Campus Bible Church, our site for homeschoolers from around the Valley.
-This coming year we hope to add two or three new sites, attracting additional local communities.
+This coming year we are planning on adding two or three new sites, attracting additional local communities.
 I look forward with great anticipation to being part of many more children’s lives!
 Thank you for the privilege.

 – Licia K. Clark, Director